-Students graduate from the Human Development program with the skills to work in a wide range of settings.
-Many of our students already work in settings that serve children and families and are seeking to expand their knowledge in a particular area of specialization.
-Other students are interested in acquiring the knowledge necessary to advance in their careers and/or to pursue a career teaching children or adults.
-Many of our graduates have gone on to become educators, administrators, and supervisors in settings worldwide ranging from pre-school to community college—helping to spread our inclusive, strength-based approach.
-Pacific Oaks' integrative program prepares graduates to bring social justice, advocacy, and respect for diversity and individualism to a variety of careers focused on the development of both children and adults.
+Many of our Human Development graduates have gone on to become educators, administrators, and supervisors in settings worldwide ranging from pre-school to community college—helping to spread our inclusive, culture-centered approach.
+Pacific Oaks' integrative degree program prepares graduates to bring social justice, advocacy, and respect for diversity and individualism to a variety of careers focused on the development of both children and adults.

 Early Childhood Education and Development